-Please see also the area Info Link that give a wealth of information on both local and the wider area for day trips.
+Please see also the Area Info Links tab, which gives a wealth of information on both local and the wider area for day trips.

 Brithdir is a small village; alas, no shops now like many villages, but quiet and unspoiled.
 It’s like travelling into the past, and is set on a hill side with view of Cadair Idris and the valley below.
 The foot entrance to the Torrent Walk, also located in Brithdir, is 0.5 Mile from the lodges.